 Many of the security issues outlined above affect older, less secure passwords.
 If you’re still using a variation of something as simple as “password123” as your preferred login, it’s time to make a change—especially if you use the same password to log in to multiple accounts.

-At the end of 2018, the US Department of Commerce’s National Institute of Standards and Technology (NIST) released new Digital Identity Guidelines recommending a shift away from password complexity and toward user friendliness.
+At the end of 2018, the US Department of Commerce’s National Institute of Standards and Technology (NIST) released new Digital Identity Guidelines recommending a shift away from password complexity and toward user-friendliness.
 The NIST guidelines now call passwords “Memorized Secrets” and recommend that users create long passphrases that are easy for them to remember instead of convoluted strings of nonsensical numbers and letters.
 The use of special characters—!, @, #, $, %, and the like—is still recommended by the guidelines, and they encourage online platforms and accounts to allow log-in credentials to stretch up to 64 characters to support the use of such long passphrases.

-Two-factor authentication combines something you know (your standard password) with something you have (a unique code delivered via text message or email, a fingerprint scanner, or another type of application that requires verification to login along with your password).
+Two-factor authentication combines something you know (your standard password) with something you have (a unique code delivered via text message or email, a fingerprint scanner, or another type of application that requires verification to log in along with your password).
 Consider this two-tiered login system another layer of protection that works to secure your accounts and your online information.

 Unsure about the levels of protection that surround your computers, servers, networks, and other IT infrastructure?
 A trusted IT provider like CMIT Solutions can initiate a cybersecurity assessment that’s scaled to your specific business needs.
 Our assessments take into consideration the size and complexity of your company and the regulatory requirements faced by certain industries.
-There is an art to right-sizing security assessments for small business and we understand the delicate balance.
+There is an art to right-sizing security assessments for small businesses and we understand the delicate balance.
 CMIT starts with a general questionnaire that then escalates into a comprehensive security diagnostic to identify any gaps in your security and implement policies and procedures to plug them.

 Cybersecurity threats come in many shapes and sizes: password breaches like the Google one described above, spam emails with infected attachments and illicit links, ransomware, malvertising, and more.
-At CMIT Solutions, we consider employee training to address and prevent such threats a critical first line of defense for your business’ online identity.
+At CMIT Solutions, we consider employee training to address and prevent such threats a critical first line of defense for your business’s online identity.

 Automated data backups provide peace of mind by saving a second copy of important files in a remote location.
 Many people think that backing up data to an external drive on your desk or a USB drive you carry with you is sufficient, but data loss is far more common than most people think.
-All it takes is one natural disaster, one coffee spill, one inadvertent device loss, or one accidental click on a malicious link to compromise the information that is critical to your business success.
+All it takes is one natural disaster, one coffee spill, one inadvertent device loss, or one accidental click on a malicious link to compromise the information that is critical to your business’s success.

 That’s why CMIT Solutions stays on top of cybersecurity news, addressing new issues and fresh threats every day.
 We take the protection of your data, your hardware, and your business seriously, so if you’re unsure about the security of your passwords or the state of your IT infrastructure, contact us today.